lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/miss_mooncake.png" width="200" height="250" /></p>

 Lady H.'s first full time data scientist job was in a financial fraud detection company.
 One of her clients was a giant bank.
 Every 2 months, that client would send her new data for fraud analysis.
-It was 5pm in a December when the office was almost empty, most of her colleagues were on vacation or returned back home earlier.
+It was 5pm in a December when the office was almost empty, most of her colleagues were on vacation or left earlier.
 Lady H. was planning to quickly finish the client's fraud report using her trained model, then go home.

 But the new data gave her a very different fraud detection rate, a rate much lower than usual.
 "Why this happened?
 It looks so strange and the client will definitely ask why.
-I have to invetigate", Lady H. thought.
+I have to investigate", Lady H. thought.
 Later, she figured it out, the client sent her the wrong data and caused the problem.

 This is a typical story of data drifting.

 ##### About Data Drifting

-Data drifting is not always caused by mistakes, there can be other causes too.
+Data drifting is not always caused by mistakes, there can be other reasons too.
 But regardless of the causes, the changes in the data can lower the forecasting power of the trained model.
 When this happened, data scientists need to investigate the causes and sometimes even need to retrain the model.

 There are 2 main types of data drifting:

-* Concept Drift: the statistical properties of the forecasting target have changed.
+* Concept Drift means, the statistical properties of the forecasting target have changed.
-* Covariate Drift: the statistical properties of the input features have changed.
+* Covariate Drift means, the statistical properties of the input features have changed.

 ##### Suggested Data Drifting Detection Methods

-There are many statistical methods to detect data drifting, some need to satisfy certain assumptions and weren't effective, some python built-in libraries set constraints on the data input.
+There are many statistical methods to detect data drifting, some need to satisfy certain assumptions, some aren't as effective as expected, some python built-in libraries set constraints on the data input.
 After trying out different methods, Lady H. suggested 2 methods she often uses:

-* To detect concept drift: use PSI (Population Stability Index)
+* To detect concept drift: use PSI (Population Stability Index).
-* To detect covariate drift: use a machine learning model and feature importance
+* To detect covariate drift: use a machine learning model and feature importance.

 Let's look into the details.

 ##### PSI to Detect Concept Drift

-`PSI = sum((actual_percentage - expected_percentage) * ln(actual_percentage / expected_percentage))`
+`PSI = sum((actual_percentage_i - expected_percentage_i) * ln(actual_percentage_i / expected_percentage_i))`

-When applying PSI, you need 2 sets of target data, "actual" can be the latest target data, "expected" can be the old target data that didn't have data drifting.
-PSI will binning the numerical target values, and the "percentage" in the formula indicates how much percent each bin occupies.
-The general purpose of PSI is to find the overall percentage change, when comparing the 2 sets of data.
+When applying PSI, you need 2 sets of target data, "actual" can be the latest target data, "expected" can be the older target data that didn't have data drifting.
+PSI will binning the numerical target values and "_i" means the ith bin, the "percentage" in the formula indicates how many percent each bin occupies in the population.
+The general purpose of PSI is to get the overall percentage change, when comparing 2 sets of data.

 🌻 [Check PSI python implementation >>][2] ([Reference][3])